stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="tenant-applications"></a>
 ### Tenant Applications

 A `Tenant` has one or more [Applications](#applications) registered with Stormpath.
-Each registered application may use Stormpath to simplify and automate its user management and authentication needs.
+Each registered application may communicate with Stormpath to simplify and automate its user management and authentication needs.

 **Tenant Applications Collection Resource URI**